Brilliant (gemstone cut): Origin and etymology

 The earliest diamond cutting techniques were simply to polish the natural shape of rough diamonds, often octahedral crystals.
-Around the 1500s, polishing and cutting inventions made it possible to shape diamonds better, cut facets and make the stones sparkle more.
-By 1750, a round cut called Old European cut had developed.
-It was improved into the Circular (or Transitional) brilliant around 1880, to be finalized as the modern round brilliant cut in 1950.
+Around the 1500s, polishing and cutting inventions made it possible to shape diamonds better, cut facets, and make the stones sparkle more.
+The 17th century brought the development of the 'brilliant' cutting style, characterized by triangular and kite-shaped facets on both the crown and pavilion.
+By 1750, a round cut called Old European cut was developed using a technique called bruting to round the girdle of a diamond.
+It was improved into the Circular (or Transitional) brilliant around the 1880s with the invention of the bruting machine, followed by modifications to the design's proportions in the 1910s that have become standardized into the modern round brilliant cut design.

 As brilliant cut diamonds became more popular, the term 'brilliant' transitioned from being just the name of a style to cut a gemstone, to be used as a common name or abbreviation for 'round brilliant cut diamonds'.

 Facet proportions and names

 The modern round brilliant-cut was developed by Marcel Tolkowsky in 1919.
 The ideal proportions are 100% diameter, 53% table, 43.1% pavilion and 16.2% crown.
 The girdle and culet (if any—not part of Tolkowsky's original design) are cut from the ideal brilliant.
 The modern round brilliant consists of 58 facets (or 57 if the culet is excluded), ordinarily today cut in two pyramids placed base to base: 33 on the crown (the top half above the middle or girdle of the stone), truncated comparatively near its base by the table, and 25 on the pavilion (the lower half below the girdle), which has only the apex cut off to form the culet, around which 8 extra facets are sometimes added.
 Over time it has become usual for most girdles to be faceted.
 Many girdles have 32, 64, 80, or 96 facets; these facets are not counted in the total.
 While the facet count is standard, the actual proportions (crown height and angle, pavilion depth, etc.) are not standardised.
 Some gem cutters refer to an American brilliant cut or a Scandinavian brilliant cut.
 According to Green et al. 2001:

 Because every facet has the potential to change a light ray's plane of travel, every facet must be considered in any complete calculation of light paths.
 Just as a two-dimensional slice of a diamond provides incomplete information about the three-dimensional nature of light behavior inside a diamond, this two-dimensional slice also provides incomplete information about light behavior outside the diamond.
 A diamond's panorama is three-dimensional.
 Although diamonds are highly symmetrical, light can enter a diamond from many directions and many angles.
 This factor further highlights the need to reevaluate Tolkowsky's results, and to recalculate the effects of a diamond's proportions on its appearance aspects.